smallg0at/subwaymapv2/README.md

 - Interconnected stations should use the same ID.
 - Station name doesn't matter as none of the pathfinding use it, you can tweak it anyway
 - files in `./databench` is for data preprocessing, and is not used by the application.

+## Toolkits for conversion

+Scattered in `databench/`.
+Read `databench/conversion.cjs` for more details.

 ## License